-Denise and Mark believe that cycling is the ideal way to restore balance in our busy lives, to see the world at the perfect pace, to engage the senses, to meet people, and to find stories to tell.
-‘To us,’ says Mark, ‘the bike ride is just how we choose to travel and is secondary to the pleasure of discovery’.
+Denise and Mark believe cycling is the ideal way to restore balance in our busy lives, to see the world at the perfect pace, to engage the senses, to meet interesting and friendly people, and to find fascinating stories to tell.

 “The night before an adventure I will always struggle to find sleep.
 Nervous and excited, I am a prisoner awaiting release and I know come the morn I shall be free.” – The Human Cyclist